NINAnor/quarto_nina_report/README.md

 So far, only the PDF version is supported.
 This requires a working installatin of XelaTeX.
 A future HTML version might be developed.

-For usage, run in terminal window on a machine with a Quarto installation: quarto use template NINAnor/quarto_nina_report
+To use: run this in the terminal window on a machine with a Quarto installation.
+This will create a subfolder in your location. quarto use template NINAnor/quarto_nina_report